AUEB-BALab/VulinOSS/README.md

  * pymysql
  * colorama
  * codecs
+ * jupyter (if you want to run the provided notebook)

 ### Generate the dataset and populate the database
 To generate the VulinOSS dataset the following steps are required: